RagingTiger/cups-airprint/README.md

 [Docker Volumes](https://docs.docker.com/storage/volumes/)).

 ## Create
-Creating a container is often better than out right running it:
+Creating a container is often more desirable than directly running it:
 ```
 $ docker create \
        --name=cups \